-The release of the Marlin package in August 2005 helps our task considerably as it has allowed the development of a physics analysis for detector optimisation to start, decoupled from our efforts for particle flow and particle resolution studies.
-It also serves as a basis for development of new algorithms within the UK, a first example of which (PandoraPFA8) is being presented at LCWS06.
-In terms of reconstruction within calorimeters themselves, the Minimal Spanning Tree algorithm developed at Cambridge for calorimeter clustering, gNIKI9, has now been made publically available to the ILC community in the form of a Marlin processor, and can therefore be easily studied by others.
+A first version of a whole event reconstruction including an energy flow algorithm was made public in Aug.
+2005, in the lightweight Marlin framework now widely used in European-based collaborations for analysis of LCIO format data.
+Although not carried out within the UK, this helps our task considerably as it has allowed the development of a physics analysis for detector optimisation to start, decoupled from our efforts for particle flow and particle resolution studies.
+In terms of event reconstruction, the Minimal Spanning Tree algorithm developed at Cambridge for calorimeter clustering, gNIKI4, has now been made publically available to the ILC community in the form of a Marlin processor, and can therefore be easily studied by others.